What really happened to Carlee Russell?

-A roadside disappearance, mystery child and kidnapping claims: What happened to Carlee Russell?
+Carlee Russell claimed she was kidnapped by a man with orange hair.
+Police say they can’t verify any of it

 Carlee Russell vanished after calling 911 to report seeing a young boy in diapers on the side of a busy interstate.
-Two days later, she turned up at her home.
-Bevan Hurley questions why police haven’t confirmed what happened to her
+Police say they have serious doubts about her story, Bevan Hurley reports

 Carlethia “Carlee” Nichole Russell vanished on 13 July after calling 911 to report she had seen a toddler walking on the side of Interstate 459 in Alabama.

-The 25-year-old stopped her car to check on the child, and called a family member before losing contact, according to the Hoover Police Department.
+The 25-year-old told dispatch she stopped her car to check on the child, and called a family member before losing contact, according to the Hoover Police Department.

 By the time officers arrived five minutes later, Ms Russell had disappeared with her car engine still running, and the toddler was nowhere to be found.